strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 -- 4 Dec 2025 --

 - Got to the bottom of menu items not surviving a refresh or being able to access a menu category by typing in address bar.
 This has been resolved utilizing the slug in address bar as state storage for the category we wish to view.
+Lots more can be done with this just unneeded at this time.

+- menu items are now a nested dynamic route (ie. /menu-category/[category])

 ---